-Ensuring at-risk youth have opportunities to realize their full potential and have a positive impact on their families, community and society.
+Youth from under-resourced communities have opportunities to realize their full potential and to positively impact their families, communities and society.

 Types of organizations we fund:

-- Work with youth over a longer time frame (years rather than days or weeks).
+- Work with youth over a longer time frame (years vs. days or weeks)

 To be considered for a Youth Development grant, you must follow our Letter of Inquiry (LOI) process.